muditbaid/LLM-DoRA-Finetuning/symbolic-moe/METHODOLOGY.md

 Routing outputs:

 - A list of `(expert_name, selected_skills, probability distribution / logits)`.
-- No aggregator is necessary if we’re willing to show multiple labels side by side; we simply surface each expert’s calibrated probabilities and final decision.
+- Since we do **not** aggregate, `route_and_predict.py` simply surfaces every expert decision that passes the routing threshold (e.g., both “hate” and “bully_age” can appear for the same post).

 ### 2.4 Optional Aggregation (Future)